GIScience/gis-training-resource-center/content/Module_7/en_qgis_module_7_ex1.md

 Her goal is to create a clear visual map showing reachable vs. non-reachable health posts — and share this with decision-makers as quickly as possible.

-### 1. Filter Health Posts from the National Health Facility Dataset
+### 1. Filter Health Posts from the National Health Facility Dataset <a id="1-filter-health-posts-from-the-national-health-facility-dataset"></a>

 Before checking which facilities are reachable, Aina needs to isolate **health posts** from the broader dataset of all health facilities.